This tutorial offers various corrected exercises on the modeling in primal form of linear programming.

 - B ≥ 5

-The program is not in canonical form, it must be rendered in this form before solving it.
+The program is not under canonic form, it must be rendered in this form before solving it.

 Let x1 = A-5 and x2 = B-5.
 The linear program becomes the following: